MicrosoftDocs/azure-docs/articles/batch/batch-application-packages.md

 **Application id**

-This field specifies the ID of your new application, which is subject to the standard Azure Batch ID validation rules:
+This field specifies the ID of your new application, which is subject to the standard Azure Batch ID validation rules.
+The rules for providing an application ID are as follows:

-* Can contain any combination of alphanumeric characters, including hyphens and underscores.
+* On Windows nodes, the ID can contain any combination of alphanumeric characters, as well as hyphens and underscores.
+On Linux nodes, only alphanumeric characters and underscores are permitted.
 * Cannot contain more than 64 characters.
 * Must be unique within the Batch account.
-* Is case preserving and case insensitive.
+* Is case-preserving and case-insensitive.

 **Version**

-Specifies the version of the application package you are uploading.
+This field specifies the version of the application package you are uploading.
 Version strings are subject to the following validation rules:

-* Can contain any combination of alphanumeric characters, including hyphens, underscores, and periods.
+* On Windows nodes, the version string can contain any combination of alphanumeric characters, including hyphens, underscores, and periods.
+On Linux nodes, the version string can contain only alphanumeric characters and underscores.
 * Cannot contain more than 64 characters.
 * Must be unique within the application.
-* Case preserving, and case insensitive.
+* Are case-preserving and case-insensitive.

 **Application package**